LongBu/AWS-MLS-C01-Study-Guide/README.md

     * can be used for text classification such as categories, detecting spam and sentiment analysis
     * commonly used for image recognition (performs particularly well in aspect-based recognition and color-based classification)
     * outlier detection
+  * t-SNE or t-distributed stochastic neighbor embedding - utilized for reducing high high dimensional data usually to two to three dimensions with the intent of visualization

 ### Train machine learning models